 A man of faith, John Downs' life could be considered successful by many, but he knows success has only been possible because God has directed his steps.
 This year, John and Margaret Downs celebrate 52 years of marriage.
 Their children, grandchildren, and one great grandchild, are his greatest joy.
 This year, the Dothan-area Chamber of Commerce inducted Mr. Downs into the Business Hall of Fame.

-For the past ten years, Lamont Ennis has been the General Manager for Southern Cattle, and is credited for keeping the operations running smooth on this complex farm.
-He's been the driving force behind the advancements of the herd and accomplishments of the ranch.
+Research teams, along with Southern Cattle Company, have achieved some astounding results in reducing feed cost and at the same time increasing weight gain through genetic selections.
 Most notably, some of the feed-efficiency studies on selected breeds conducted in concert with the University of Florida Research Center which is located just outside of nearby Greenwood are changing the bottomline for cattlemen around the world.
 These studies involve a very controlled food intake of each subject animal, and the weight gain is charted against the intake of feed and water.
 From this, specific ratios of weight gain for various feed formulas for different breed stock can be determined.
-The research teams, along with Southern Cattle Company, have achieved some astounding results in reducing feed cost and at the same time increasing weight gain through genetic selections.